 We have discovered that packet size and communication channel (public or private) have an impact on the network throughput measured.
 Fig. 5 reports how the network throughput measured at the receiver side changes when the true sending rate increases for all the nine possible combinations of sender and receiver sizes.
-In this analysis, we have instructed the sender probe to perform 8-minute long generations of UDP traffic for each target rate.
+In this analysis, we have instructed the sender probe to perform 8 min long generations of UDP traffic for each target rate.
 We have considered target rates ranging from 50 to 1200 Mbps.
 In each experiment, we have extracted the median value of true sending rate at the sender side and the median value of the network throughput at the receiver side.
 Overall, we have performed 350 experiments for each region by also relocating the VMs.
 The results reported in Fig. 5 are related to the EU region (Ireland) but they are quantitatively and qualitatively representative also for the other regions.

 The figure shows that the network throughput saturates to a maximum value independently from the packet size.
 Such value represents the maximum throughput an application deployed on a VM can achieve towards another VM in the same datacenter, through the network slice granted by the cloud provider.
-Interestingly, the figure also shows that jumbo packets allow to generate traffic at higher rate but such higher rate determines a drastic decrease of the network throughput at the receiver.
+Interestingly, the figure also shows that jumbo packets allow generating traffic at higher rate but such higher rate dictates a drastic decrease of the network throughput at the receiver.
 The figure highlights a common pattern in the network throughput as a function of the true sending rate.
-The shape of the curves can be modelled through the following equations, describing the network throughput R(x) as a function of the true sending rate x for each packet size:
+The shape of the curves can be modeled through the following equations, describing the network throughput R(x) as a function of the true sending rate x for each packet size:

-Jumbo packets: $$R(x) = \begin{cases} x & x \le \alpha \\ \alpha & \alpha < x \le \beta \\ \Psi(x) & x > \beta \end{cases}$$
+Jumbo packets : $R(x) = \begin{cases} x & x \le \alpha \\ \alpha & \alpha < x \le \beta \\ \Psi(x) & x > \beta \end{cases}$ Normal packets : $R(x) = \begin{cases} x & x \le \alpha \\ \alpha & x < cap \end{cases}$